Dani Wilde: Career

 In July 2016, Wilde's self-penned pop song "R U Sweet On Me" was featured in NBC's drama series Aquarius.
-The TV series Sex & Drugs & Rock & Roll starred David Duchovny as a fictional LAPD detective investigating the case of a missing teenage girl, who is found to be with serial killer Charles Manson and his family.
-The series soundtrack included Wilde's "R U Sweet On Me".
 The song which featured Wilde on lead vocals and Fergus Gerrand on drums, was originally composed for Amy Winehouse's god daughter, Dionne Bromfield, for a Disney movie proposal.

 In 2017, Wilde signed to VizzTone Group.
 Her debut for the label Live at Brighton Road was released in June 2017.
 Live at Brighton Road was mastered by Jon Astley.
 The album performances were filmed by Philip James and is available as a special edition CD and DVD set as well a vinyl LP and digital download.
-In March 2020 Wilde resigned with Vizztone Label and released a new single "Howling At The Moon" Blues Blast magazine noted that "Dani Wilde is a modern day British blues phenomenon...
+In March 2020.
+Wilde signed a new contract with Vizztone and released a new single "Howling At The Moon".
+Blues Blast magazine noted that "Dani Wilde is a modern day British blues phenomenon...
 Live at Brighton Road is a treat for the eyes and ears... the overall effect is breathtaking".
+In 2022–23, Wilde continues to release a run of successful singles for Vizztone including "You Are My Sunshine " / "Didn't it Rain" - a collaboration with Christopher Holland, "I Miss The World", "Vagabond Child" featuring Will Wilde on harmonica and "Sunshine", also featuring her sibling Will Wilde.

+Wilde's latest single, an all-female rock and roll track featuring Victoria Smith on bass guitar and Abby White on drums entitled "Baby Please (Stop Smokin' That Weed)", entered the UK ITunes Blues Charts at Number 4 upon its release on 13 January 2024.

 Wilde is endorsed by Rotosound Guitar Strings.
 She is also part of the group Girls With Guitars and is endorsed by Fender USA.

 Collaborations

+2024 saw Wilde team up with Ruf Records artist Krissy Matthews as a featured artist on his album, Krissy Matthews and Friends.
+Wilde contributed vocals on the track "Learn to Live with the Blues", composed by Matthews and Cream lyricist Pete Brown, which charted at Number 2 in Germany's ITunes Blues Chart on 19 June 2024.
+Wilde performed at the album launch show in London, sharing the stage with Krissy Matthews, Will Wilde, Clem Clempson of Humble Pie, and Malcolm Bruce (son of Jack Bruce).

+March 2024 saw Wilde as a featured vocalist on the Spanish blues artist Javier Vargas' new album, Best of my Blues.
+Wilde delivered a lead vocal on two tracks; a rendition of "Why" originally by Annie Lennox, and a cover of Freddie King's "Palace of the King", which Wilde performed as a duet with Chris Jagger.

-In January 2017, Wilde was featured as a special guest on a recording featuring Kiko Garcia, Jeff Asselin and Brian Asselin.
+In January 2017, Wilde was featured as a special guest on a recording featuring Kiko Garcia, Jeff Asselin and Brian Asselin of Motown's Funk Brothers.
 Wilde wrote the chorus section of the song entitled "Stop", and contributed lead and backing vocals.